Don't Turn Away

 And yet it’s not the end.
 And so it’s not time to be numb.
 Rather, even if we can’t bring ourselves to engage right now, and even if the prospect of doing something, anything, in the face of what’s in front of us is overwhelming, we can at least—must at least—be aware.

 One of the fundamental ideas of Buddhism, and it’s one I think is both true and beautiful, is that much suffering comes from lack of awareness.
 We don’t see what’s causing us harm, particularly when what’s causing us harm is our own actions or beliefs.
 And we are so caught up in our own heads, and in placing ourselves at the center of our every moment, that we don’t see the suffering of others.
-To help those who suffer, then, including ourselves, beings with noticing.
+To help those who suffer, then, including ourselves, begins with noticing.
 It begins with being aware—and with being mindful, which is just a constant remembering to be aware of that which needs and deserves our awareness.

 This matters—right now, in this new moment—because so much of the suffering that is about to come will be out of many people’s awareness.
 Their privileged positions buffer them from the harms that will come to religious and ethnic minorities, gay and trans people, and those whose lack of power will make them appealing victims for a movement that sees cruelty as the point.
 We need to see those people, and see what is happening to them, so that we don’t get lost in our own worlds, and so allow the worlds of others to become catastrophically worse.